Final Project

 Econometric Analysis

-0 - 35 Points
+0 - 30 Points

-• Data sources are provided and discussed.
+• Data sources are provided, described, and thoroughly discussed.

 • The data used is appropriate for addressing the research question.